cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 It is written up in a GitHub repository in three **sections**.
 These are divided into `content` sub-folders each containing a markdown composition file called `_index.md`.
 We attach a *static site generator* called Hugo to this repository; so that when we create and edit content and then push that back to GitHub, a GitHub Action triggers that regenerates the Labs in the static website.
+Which is (probably) what you are reading.

 The three sections in question are three of the four labs: **Workstation**, **NoSQL** and **Serverless**.